2012, Craig Bohl, North Dakota State

 in Statesboro.
 Johnson moved on to Navy, where he led the Midshipmen to a

 45-29 mark and five bowl appearances.
-In his first five years at Georgia Tech,
+In his first six years at Georgia Tech,

 Johnson has led the Yellow Jackets to bowl appearances in each season.
 His